WebsiteBaker-modules/anynews/README.md

 - Optional: small modification of your template file to enable jQuery support

 ## Installation
-1. download latest stable [WebsiteBaker installation package](https://github.com/cwsoft/wb-anynews/raw/master/wb-anynews-installer.zip) from GitHub master branch
+1. download the [Anynews v2.1.0](https://github.com/downloads/cwsoft/wb-anynews/cwsoft-wb-anynews-v2.1.0.zip) WebsiteBaker installation package
 2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
 3. install the downloaded zip archive via the WebsiteBaker installer